Mighty Joe Young (1949 film): Animation process

 O'Brien's work on the animation largely involved the planning and preparation, including setting up the background images, while his assistants did most of the stop-motion features.
 Backgrounds for the animated scenes were created by using both glass paintings and projected images.
 To make a background of glass paintings, O'Brien layered sheets of painted glass, bringing depth to the image.
 Further depth was achieved with multiple small-scale props in the foreground.
 The other background method, projection, required small models so that the projected image could be smaller and therefore more crisp.
 O'Brien and Cunningham designed and made the ARKO projectors used for the process.
-Initially Cooper wanted the film to be shot in technicolor.
-However, getting the colors to appear correctly on the glass paintings proved to take too much time and risked exceeding the budget.
-Instead it was filmed in black and white.
-Later they tinted the burning orphanage scene in red, orange, and yellow.
+Initially, Cooper wanted the film to be shot in Technicolor, but getting the colors to appear correctly on the glass paintings proved to take too much time and risked exceeding the budget.
+Instead, it was filmed in black and white.
+Later, they tinted the burning orphanage scene in red, orange, and yellow.

 Harryhausen, who did more than 80% of the animation, felt that King Kong's movements were unnatural and decided that Joe's movements should be smoother.
 To accomplish this, he took pictures and observed footage of gorillas in the Chicago Zoo.
 Harryhausen did not attempt to imitate the gorillas' movements; instead, he explained that he wanted to determine "how they walked and their little idiosyncrasies".
-For a time Harryhausen ate mostly carrots and celery, thinking it would help him feel like a gorilla so he could animate effectively.
+For a time, Harryhausen ate mostly carrots and celery, thinking it would help him feel like a gorilla so he could animate effectively.
 He preferred animating by himself because it increased his concentration.
-Eventually he was nicknamed "one-take Harryhausen" because he had to reshoot few sequences.
+Eventually, he was nicknamed "one-take Harryhausen" because he had to reshoot few sequences.
 Some individual scenes took a few days to animate.
 Among the most difficult was the scene in which Joe sits disconsolately in his cage.
 The model's movements needed to be slight and facial expressions detailed.
 Facial expressions were made possible by moving wires inside the head.
 Scott Wittaker took several months to animate a nightclub scene in which patrons throw coins at Joe.
 The models and animation are more sophisticated than in King Kong and use more subtle gestures.
 Despite the increased technical sophistication, the film, like King Kong, features scale issues, with Joe noticeably changing size between many shots.
 Harryhausen attributed these lapses to Cooper, who insisted Joe appear larger in some scenes for dramatic effect.